 Key details

-- Offer end date: Not specified (subject to withdrawal at any time)
+- Offer end date: Not specified (may be updated)

 How to get the bonus